April travel insurance USA review: detailed analysis of coverage, limits and pricing

 What do customers think about April travel insurance?

-The rating is clear.
+The rating is fairly clear.
 Around 3.8 to 4.1 out of 5 on Trustpilot, depending on the entity and market.

 How to contact April travel insurance?